For those who enjoy outdoor activities, today I present you with the best easy hikes in Los Angeles.

 Distance from Downtown Los Angeles: 29 miles

 There are numerous trails available in the Ocean Trails Reserve.
 The great thing is that they suit everyone’s needs/fitness level and offer stunning scenery from beginning to end.
+In my opinion, this is one of the best hikes around Los Angeles (even though it is kind of a secret).

 The Catalina Trail, which runs adjacent to the Trump National Golf Course, is about 4.4 miles long and may take about 1-3 hours to complete.
 You can also choose to hike only one or two sections, depending on how much ground and what type of terrain you wish to cover.